Participant Testimonials

 The amount of independence I have gained from this experience will aid me in many areas of life.
 I am so grateful to have been able to take part in this program as it has taught me many valuable lessons.
 Gaining a better understanding of French culture and discovering cultural differences has been one of my favorite aspects of my time here.
 It's always interesting to learn which cheeses should be eaten with which foods, that meals should be at least two hours long, and that no matter where you go there will always be a bakery around the corner.

-Check-in with Sam '22- Angers
+Sam '22- Angers

 DECEMBER '22